testit-tms/api-client-java/docs/TestPlansApi.md

 <a id="apiV2TestPlansIdTestPointsTesterUserIdPost"></a>
 # **apiV2TestPlansIdTestPointsTesterUserIdPost**
-> List&lt;UUID&gt; apiV2TestPlansIdTestPointsTesterUserIdPost(id, userId, apiV2TestPlansIdTestPointsTesterUserIdPostRequest)
+> List&lt;UUID&gt; apiV2TestPlansIdTestPointsTesterUserIdPost(id, userId, testPointSelectModel)

 Assign user as a tester to multiple test points